 A 19th-century poet who turned a remote New England island into a celebrated literary salon, capturing the stark beauty of the sea in her verses.

-Celia Thaxter's life and art were shaped by the granite and salt spray of the Isles of Shoals, where she lived from childhood as the daughter of a lighthouse keeper and later hotelier.
-Isolated on Appledore Island, she cultivated an intense relationship with the natural world, which blossomed into poetry.
-Her vivid, observant verses about seabirds, storms, and wildflowers found a hungry audience in post-Civil War America, making her one of the nation's most popular poets.
-More significantly, she transformed her father's hotel into a magnetic cultural hub, drawing writers like Nathaniel Hawthorne, John Greenleaf Whittier, and most importantly, her close friend and correspondent Sarah Orne Jewett.
-Thaxter's parlor became a legendary summer salon where literature and nature met.
-She championed the islands' preservation and her work, often tinged with a romantic melancholy, remains a poignant record of a unique coastal life.
+Celia Thaxter published vivid, observant verses about seabirds, storms, and wildflowers, making her one of post-Civil War America's most popular poets.
+Her life and art were shaped by the granite and salt spray of the Isles of Shoals, where she lived from childhood as the daughter of a lighthouse keeper and later hotelier.
+Isolated on Appledore Island, she cultivated an intense relationship with the natural world.
+She transformed her father's hotel into a magnetic cultural hub, drawing writers like Nathaniel Hawthorne, John Greenleaf Whittier, and her close friend Sarah Orne Jewett.
+Thaxter's parlor became a summer salon where literature and nature met.
+She championed the islands' preservation.
+Her work remains a poignant record of a unique coastal life.

 The biggest hits of 1835